unibe-geodata-modelling/2019-thunderstorms-analysis/README.md

 The programming was done in IDE Jupyter Notebook (v6.0.3) with the IPython Kernel (v7.13.0) and with package and environment management by Conda.
 For each of the five analysis tools, a notebook document was generated.
 In the following section the workflow of the tools is described.

 ## Methodical Realisation
 The data for the analysis tools are Weather Research and Forecasting (WRF) model data (v4 ARW) (Powers et al., 2017) and output data of the Lagranto program (Sprenger & Wernli, 2015).
+The WRF data is in netCDF and the Lagranto output data in ASCII file format.

 ## References